ToothedTomb/FastBasicCalculator/README.md

 # Introduction:
-Simple and open source calcuator written with C++ and GTK.
+Simple and open source calculator written with C++ and GTK.
 This calculator will stay with the system theme.
 # Compile the code:
 g++ -o FastBasicCalculator main.cpp `pkg-config --cflags --libs gtk+-3.0`